pantheon-systems/documentation/source/_docs/guides/getting-started/08-onserver-dev-part1.md

 editpath: 08-onserver-dev-part1.md
 ---

-In this lesson, we’ll make changes to our Dev site, review these changes on our Test site, then deploy them in Live.
+In this lesson, we’re going to work directly on the server.
+We’ll make changes to our Dev site, review them on our Test site, then deploy them to Live.

+**Watch the video:**

+<script src="//fast.wistia.com/embed/medias/s5be7ic569.jsonp" async></script><script src="//fast.wistia.com/assets/external/E-v1.js" async></script>

+**Try it yourself:**

 1. Navigate to **<span class="glyphicons glyphicons-embed-close" aria-hidden="true"></span> Code** in the **<span class="glyphicons glyphicons-wrench" aria-hidden="true"></span> Dev** tab of your Site Dashboard.
 Confirm your Connection Mode is set to **SFTP**.

 2. Now log in to your Dev site by clicking the **<span class="glyphicons glyphicons-new-window-alt" aria-hidden="true"></span> Site Admin** button.

-3. Install a _new_ theme (i.e., not a theme that came pre-packaged with your site).
+3. Install a _new_ theme (i.e., do not activate/enable a theme that came pre-packaged with your site).

  If you need help with this step, please reference the [WordPress Codex](https://codex.wordpress.org/Using_Themes#Adding_New_Themes_using_the_Administration_Panels) or [Drupal Documentation](https://www.drupal.org/docs/user_guide/en/extend-theme-install.html) for installing a new theme.

 4. Activate/enable the new theme you just installed in Step 3.
+Now view your site to confirm the theme change.

 5. Return to the **<span class="glyphicons glyphicons-wrench" aria-hidden="true"></span> Dev** tab of your Site Dashboard.
-The files you just added are highlighted in yellow.
+The files you just added are highlighted.

     <div class="alert alert-info">
     <h4 class="info">Note</h4>